Who Is the Average Online Reader, and What Do They Want!?

 - First things first.
 Always reveal the most important information first, then work your way down to least important so the lower you scroll, the more tangential the ideas might be.

 - Links are like rabbit holes, so use them wisely.
-When links take readers away, there's always the chance they won't come back, especially if the link takes them somewhere unsatisfying or spammy.
+When a link takes a reader away, there's always the chance they won't come back, especially if the link takes them somewhere unsatisfying or spammy.
 So only use links when necessary to support a claim or expand an important idea.
 If the reader will be happy to see it, if it adds to your credibility and expands the discussion, then include it: If not, leave it out.
 This includes product links.

 - Invest in visuals.
 It takes time, energy, effort, and money to find great visual content, but it's worth it.
 Make time to take the photos you need.
 Reach out to artists you admire to ask if you can use their artwork.
-Find something perfect in the Creative Commons and add engaging text.
+Find something perfect in the Creative Commons and add provocative text overlay.
 Make an infographic.
 Add a video.
 Find art that is not only visually but intellectually appealing.
-Do what it takes to catch their attention and lure them downward.
+Use visuals like eye candy to lure the reader down the page.

 - Make sure your article looks good on a cellphone.
-Even if you prefer desktop, most of your readers don't, so take a moment to see what they're seeing and adjust accordingly, if needed.
+Even if you prefer desktop, most of your readers don't, so take a moment to see what they're seeing and adjust accordingly.

 Are Lists Dumb?
 Absolutely Not!